hschwentner/hschwentner.io/domain-driven-refactorings/index.md

 ![Cover of the book *Domain-Driven Transformation*](https://dpunkt.de/wp-content/uploads/2023/07/13698.jpg){: width="250" .align-right}

 “All happy families are alike; each unhappy family is unhappy in its own way.”
 This *Anna Karenina principle* applies not only to families but also to software systems.
 Different software systems suffer from different diseases and we need different cures for these.
-Many legacy systems suffer from:
+Many legacy systems suffer from one or more of the following diseases:

-- model anemia,
-- being a big ball of mud, or
-- bad team organization.

-Most of them suffer from a combination of these diseases.
-Domain-Driven Design can help transform such systems into a healthier state.

-In [*Refactoring*](#bib:Fowler2019), Martin Fowler describes many standard refactorings; [*Database Refactorings*](#bib:AmblerSadalage2006) complements that book on the data side.
-Josh Kerievsky shows in [*Refactoring to Patterns*](#bib:Kerievsky2005) how to refactor to the patterns from the Gang of Four’s [*Design Patterns*](#bib:Gamma1995).
-On this page, I’m collecting refactorings that help to introduce patterns originally described in [*Domain-Driven Design*](#bib:Evans2004) by Eric Evans, [*Patterns of Enterprise Application Architecture*](#bib:Fowler2004) from Fowler, and others.
+- The legacy system has become a **big ball of mud** because no one controlled the dependencies and now everything is connected to everything else.
+- The domain knowledge is entangled into one **huge domain model** whose parts fit together only partially or even contradict each other.
+- **Business source code and technical source code** are mixed, and thus the replacement of obsolete technology or a domain extension becomes a Herculean task.
+- People are organized in a **team structure** that is unsuitable for making fast progress.

+[Carola Lilienthal](https://www.wps.de/cl) and I have collected the treatments for these diseases and written them down in our book [*Domain-Driven Transformation*](#bib:LilienthalSchwentner2024). <!--We use a combination of **Domain-Driven Design (DDD)**, **Refactorings**, **Domain Storytelling**, **EventStorming**, **Team Topologies** and the **Modularity Maturity Index (MMI)**.--> To perform the transformation, one needs *domain-driven refactorings*, which are collected here on this website.
 The catalog is split into four categories:

 - **Strategic Refactorings:** Help with splitting a monolith architecture into bounded contexts.
 - **Socio-technical Refactorings:** Reorganize the teams.
 This is often enabled by and/or accompanying strategic refactorings.